 Won Global View

 On Friday,

-• The Stoxx 600 closed flat and continued to trade above all its key moving averages, with immediate support at its 10-DMA.
+• The Stoxx 600 was down 0.5%.
+The index breached its 100-DMA but closed slightly above the moving average.
+It was testing support at its 50-DMA.
 We recommend a selective approach to adding names on a high-volume breakout or decisive retake of their key moving averages.

-• Eight of the 16 markets we track closed in the green.
-Twelve are in a Confirmed Uptrend, three in an Uptrend Under Pressure, and one in a Rally Attempt.
+• Thirteen of the 16 indices we track closed in the red.
+Four are in a Confirmed Uptrend, six in a Rally Attempt, and six in an Uptrend Under Pressure.
+The average distribution day count stands at 3.2.

-• Of the 31 European Focus List names, 30 ideas are trading above their 200-DMA, while20 ideas are trading above their 50-DMA.
+• All the 23 European Focus List names are trading above their 200-DMA, while 11 ideas are trading above their 50-DMA.

+Won Global View